krebernisak/alien-invasion/README.md

 ### State

-We use flags map for Agents and Nodes to avoid deleting and removing information from the state.
+We use flags map for Agents and Nodes to avoid deleting and removing information from the state graph.
 This can enable us to implement another simulation with slightly different rules.
 For example, this other implementation could:

 - resurrect Aliens at some point
 - allow Aliens to teleport if trapped in a City